-All students are required to enroll in any one of the programmes (NSS/NCC/Games/Youth Red Cross) to earn a compulsory minimum of two credits and a maximum of five credits over three years.
+All students are required to enroll in any one of the programmes (NSS/YRC/RRC/NCC/Games) to earn a compulsory minimum of two credits and a maximum of five credits over three years.

 - Students opting for Games will earn two credits in one year (one credit per semester). - Students opting for NCC will have to compulsorily continue in the third year.
-A minimum of 75% parade attendance is required.
-They will earn one credit each in the first and second years and two credits in the third year. - Students opting for NSS/Youth Red Cross will have to be involved in these activities for a minimum of two years.
-They will earn a total of two credits (one credit per year).
+A minimum parade attendance of 60 hours in the first year and 70 hours in the second year and third year is required.
+They will earn one credit each in the first and second years and two credits in the third year. - Students opting for NSS/YRC/RRC will have to be involved in activities during their first and second year for a minimum of 120 hours each year (240 hours at the end of the two years).
+They will earn a total of two credits (one credit at the end of each academic year).